amplify-education/asiaq_test/README.md

-    --ami ami-XXXX  This will use a specific AMI rather than the latest for the hostclass --extra-space   This will resize the root partition on boot with the specified number of extra gigabytes of disk --extra-disk    This will attach an extra EBS volume with the specified number of gigabytes
+    --ami ami-XXXX  This will use a specific AMI rather than the latest for the hostclass --extra-space   This will resize the root partition on boot with the specified number of extra gigabytes of disk --extra-disk    This will attach an extra EBS volume with the specified number of gigabytes --spotinst      This will make use of Spotinst to provision the hostclass

 Note: "Extra space" will automatically be added to the root partition, but this slows down provisioning.
 An "extra disk" has to be formatted